 The inscription is placed on a rock above a tunnel which probably was used as an escape from the town or for sallies; the inscription is in Greek and it provides a detailed account of the history of the town and its facilities.

 The relief portrays a meeting between King Mithridates and Hercules; consistent with the Greek iconography of gods and demigods Hercules is naked and he carries a club and a lion's skin.
-Handshaking is unusual in Greek iconography, but it is found in the Persian one.
+Handshaking (dexiosis) is unusual in Greek iconography, but it is found in the Persian one and it was part of the Roman wedding ceremony.

-(left/centre) Arsameia: details of the relief portraying the king; (right) British Museum: a similar relief which was turned into an oil-press
+(left/centre) Arsameia: details of the relief portraying the king; (right) British Museum: a similar relief which was turned into an oil-press; see also other similar reliefs in the Museum of Gaziantep

-The dress and the arms of the king are very elaborate and they are depicted very accurately; the king wears a crown (atypical of Greece), but also a wreath of leaves, another indication of Commagene being in between two worlds.
-A question comes to mind; were his trousers (long pants) practical to wear?
+The dress and the weapons of the king are very elaborate and they are depicted very accurately; the king wears a crown (atypical of Greece), but also a wreath of leaves, another indication of Commagene being in between two worlds.
+You may wish to see a citizen of Palmyra wearing a similar dress at his funerary banquet.

 Arsameia: (left) stela portraying Mithra/Helios/Apollo; (centre) fragment of a relief portraying a wing; (right) fragment of a relief portraying fruit